antfu/talks/2025-10-09/src/slides.md

 <Contributors />

 <!--
 Also thanks to all the contributors who previously contributed to Vite DevTools, Nuxt DevTools and Vue DevTools.
-All your help
+All your contributors and ideas made us being able to build Vite DevTools today.
+Thank you!

+Also I'd invite you join us and help out!
 -->

 ---